About This Journal

 Open Access Policy

-disClosure: A Journal of Social Theory is a No-Fee Open Access Journal.
+disClosure: A Journal of Social Theory- University of Kentucky Libraries is a No-Fee Open Access Journal.
 This means that the journal offers free availability and unrestricted use of the content it publishes and does not charge publication fees.
 In other words, the journal strives to remove both price barriers and permission barriers.
 Content is licensed under a Creative Commons Attribution Non-Commercial License (CC-BY-NC 4.0), meaning that interested parties are free to share and adapt published work, so long as they give appropriate credit to the author and the journal, indicate what changes were made (if any), and agree to not make commercial use of the work.

 Peer Review Process

 Submissions to disClosure: A Journal of Social Theory- University of Kentucky Libraries are reviewed by two referees who are selected from among the journal's editorial collective on the basis of their interest and expertise. disClosure: A Journal of Social Theory- University of Kentucky Libraries follows a double-blind review process: at no point is the author's name disclosed to referees, nor are referees' names disclosed to the authors.
 Referees will have three weeks to complete their reviews and make recommendations to the Editors in Chief.
 On the basis of Referees' reviews, the Editors in Chief will choose to accept the article for publications, accept it with minor revisions, request that the author make major revisions to the article and resubmit, or reject the article.
 The author will have three weeks to make requested revisions and resubmit.
 The referees will have one week to decide whether sufficient revisions have occurred and submit their recommendations to the Editors in Chief.
 Based on these recommendations, the Editors in Chief will render final acceptance and rejection decisions.